 - Lilith tries to storm out in one episode, catching her purse in the door.

 - In the That '70s Show episode "The Third Wheel", Eric and Hyde both storm out of a bowling alley after a fight, then return to take off their bowling shoes.

 - In the Friends episode "The One with the Jellyfish", Phoebe meets her real mother, and gets mad at her, because she never tried to contact her.
-She shouts "I don't ever want to see you again!", and storms out, than returns for her purse, covering her eyes with her hand.
+She shouts "I don't ever want to see you again!", and storms out, then returns for her purse, covering her eyes with her hand.

-Jack: Do you mind, I'm trying to be dramatic.
+Jack: Do you mind?
+I'm trying to be dramatic.

 - Rachel Berry's multiple attempts to storm out of the Glee club often fall into this, including when she was in a wheelchair and she tried to storm out, only to wheel herself into the doorframe.

 Dick: Fine!
 We can tell when we're not wanted!